-This misconception of farming shows up fairly often in fiction — more as a result of Having No Experience.
+This misconception of farming shows up fairly often in fiction — usually as a result of a character (or the writer) being a City Mouse.

 The historical farmer didn't have it any easier; driving a tractor is in fact considerably simpler than getting a mule to do exactly what you want it to.